-Weight-loss surgery is new diabetes foeJanuary 4th, 2013 in Diabetes /
+Weight-loss surgery is new diabetes foeJanuary 4, 2013 by Serena Gordon, Healthday Reporter in Medicine & Health / Diabetes

 (HealthDay)— Though it began as a treatment for something else entirely, gastric bypass surgery—which involves shrinking the stomach as a way to lose weight—has proven to be the latest and possibly most effective treatment for some people with type 2 diabetes.